 Create this adorable Mistletoe Footprint Art to get in the holiday spirit and remember your child’s first Christmas for a lifetime!

 Celebrate your baby’s first Christmas!

 We put together a fun Baby Mistletoe Keepsake tutorial for you to create your very own masterpieces at home.
 Take a look…

 Cute Christmas Crafts for Kids

-There are so many Christmas crafts to make during the holidays, but Baby Mistletoes are one of our favorite holiday crafts.
+There are so many Christmas crafts to make during the holidays, and we especially love anything that captures their little handprints or footprints, but Baby Mistletoes are one of our favorite holiday crafts.

 …especially if this is baby’s first Christmas.
 Capture those little baby toes as little mistletoes!